tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_FAQ.md

 2. Change directories to `android`.

-3. Execute this command: `appc run -p android --build-only`
+3. Execute this command: `ti build -p android --build-only`

 4. Verify the `libs` and `dist/<whatever>.zip` file only contains the desired architectures.